Peter Collins (New South Wales politician): Political career

-Collins was elected to the seat of Willoughby in the NSW Legislative Assembly in 1981 as a Liberal.
+Collins was elected to the seat of Willoughby in the New South Wales Legislative Assembly in 1981 as a Liberal.
 This traditional blue-ribbon Liberal seat had been swept up in the "Wranslide" of 1978, with Labor's Eddie Britt becoming the first Labor member to win it since 1915.
 However, a redistribution erased Britt's already paper-thin majority and made Willoughby notionally Liberal.
 At the election, Collins narrowly defeated Britt, and actually came within a few hundred votes of winning on the first count.
 However, he easily dispatched Britt in a 1984 rematch, picking up a swing large enough to revert Willoughby to its traditional status as a comfortably safe Liberal seat.
 He held Willoughby until his retirement (though it was called Middle Harbour from 1988 to 1991).

 Collins served in opposition until the election of Nick Greiner as Premier in 1988.
 He was also deputy Liberal leader under Greiner.
 Collins served as Health Minister, Treasurer, and other portfolios throughout the Liberal Government until its defeat by Labor under Bob Carr in 1995.
 Collins was immediately elected opposition leader on 4 April 1995, but he was deposed by Kerry Chikarovski on 8 December 1998 without having faced an election.
 Collins remained in Parliament until the 2003 state election, which he did not contest.